AnthonyHewins/natsify/README.md

   -log-src=false: Whether to include the line of source code that caused the log in the message -nats-max-reconnects=60: Override the max number of reconnect attempts.
 If negative, it will never stop trying to reconnect; defaults to 60
-  -nats-timeout=2s: Override the default dial timeout on NATS -nats-topic="": What topic to listen to; required -nats-url="nats://127.0.0.1:4222": Override the default NATS url -ntfy-timeout=5s: How long before sending a NTFY message will time out -ntfy-url="http://localhost:32016": Override the default NTFY url
+  -nats-timeout=2s: Override the default dial timeout on NATS -nats-topic="natsify": What topic to listen to -nats-url="nats://127.0.0.1:4222": Override the default NATS url -ntfy-timeout=5s: How long before sending a NTFY message will time out -ntfy-url="http://localhost:32016": Override the default NTFY url